MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-deploy-windows-agent-console.md

 > [!NOTE]
 > For information about port requirements for agents, see [Agent and Agentless Monitoring](/previous-versions/system-center/system-center-2012-R2/hh487284(v=sc.12)) in the Deployment Guide.

-## To install an agent on a computer running Windows by using the Discovery Wizard
+## Install an agent on a computer running Windows by using the Discovery Wizard

+Follow these steps to install an agent on a computer running Windows by using the Discovery Wizard:

 1. Sign in to the Operations console with an account that is a member of the Operations Manager Administrators role.